- Lecture/Seminar: 4 hrs. per week / semester

 At the conclusion of the course the successful student will be able to:

-- Identify and describe relevant theoretical influences on current scholarship relating to the specific topic of the course.
+- Identify and describe relevant theoretical influences on current scholarship relating to select areas of controversy or innovation in clinical/counselling psychology.

 - Define and apply key terms and concepts relating to the specific topic of the course.